rediacc/www/src/content/docs/en/cli/api-reference/permissions.md

 - User must be authenticated with valid credentials
 - Only administrators can view permission groups
-- Shows all groups for your company (system and custom)
+- Shows all groups for your organization (system and custom)
 - Displays group name, user count, and permission count
 - Lists all permissions for each group
 - Results sorted alphabetically by group name
 - No filtering or pagination available
 - Maintenance mode blocks non-admin access
-- Operation is company-specific
+- Operation is organization-specific
 - Failed attempts are logged for security

 ## remove